Gregory of Narek: Tributes

 Gregory depicted on a 2001 stamp of Armenia.

-Narek (Western Armenian: Nareg) is a highly popular male first name among Armenians.
-In 2018 it was the second most common name given to baby boys.
+Narek (Western Armenian: Nareg) is a common male first name among Armenians.
 It originates from the village and monastery of Narek and owns its popularity to Gregory of Narek and the Book of Lamentations, popularly known as "Narek."
 Hrachia Acharian did not provide an etymology for Narek, and James R. Russell noted that it has "no special meaning."

 The village of Narek in Armenia's Ararat Province, founded in 1984, is named after Gregory.

 The Narekatsi Professorship of Armenian Language and Culture, established in 1969, is the oldest endowed chair of the University of California, Los Angeles (UCLA).
 In Yerevan, a public school (established in 1967 and renamed in 1990) and a medical center (established in 2003) are named after Gregory.
 Gregory is depicted on a postage stamp issued by Armenia in 2001.
 The Naregatsi Art Institute (Narekats'i arvesti miut'yun), has its headquarters in Yerevan, Armenia (since 2004) and previously a center in Shushi, Artsakh (Nagorno-Karabakh) (since 2006).

 A statue of Gregory was erected in Yerevan's Malatia-Sebastia District in 2002.
 A large stone resembling an old manuscript with inscribed lines and images from the Book of Lamentations was unveiled in the Narekatsi quarter of Yerevan's Avan district in 2010.

 Soviet composer Alfred Schnittke composed music for the Russian translation of the Book of Lamentations in 1985 named "Concerto for mixed chorus".